GochoMugo/presentation-nodejs-concepts/Readme.md

-# jlug presentation: Conquer the World with Node.js
+# presentation: Conquer the World with Node.js

-Introduces the major concepts of Node.js.
+Introduces the major **concepts of Node.js**.
 The presentation was originally made for **Jomo Kenyatta University Linux User Group** (JLUG).

 ## viewing presentation:

-The presentation is online at http://gochomugo.github.io/jlug-nodejs-concepts/
+The presentation is online at http://gochomugo.github.io/presentation-nodejs-concepts/

 If you wish to run it locally, we require [npm](npmjs.com):